Electoral fraud in the United States: 2004 presidential election

 After the 2004 presidential election, many blogs published rumors claiming to show evidence that voter fraud had prevented Democrat John Kerry from winning.
 Many conspiracy theories about the election were circulated and promoted.
 Proponents argued the election was stolen, arguing that votes were switched from Democratic to Republican, that "phantom voters" voted in Ohio, that exit polls that favored Kerry were "more accurate" than the actual result, and that voting machines were rigged to favor Republican George W. Bush.
 A full statistical analysis of the discrepancies between the exit polls and the official count found that the differences could not have happened by chance.
 As a result of this, some Democratic members of Congress asked for investigations into the vote count.
 A 2005 report by Democratic House Judiciary Committee ranking member John Conyers titled What Went Wrong in Ohio claimed that "numerous serious election irregularities" and voter suppression by Republicans had caused Bush to win the state.
 While some courts before the election found that certain restrictive voting policies of Ohio Secretary of State Ken Blackwell were illegal, claims of voter and machine fraud swaying the election have not achieved mainstream acceptance, and several have been refuted.

 Claims by Donald Trump

 2016 presidential election

 President Donald Trump continued to claim without evidence that between 3 and 5 million people cost him the popular vote to Hillary Clinton by voting illegally.
+Trump's statements contradict his own lawyers who wrote in response to a 2017 recount petition filed by Jill Stein, "All available evidence suggests that the 2016 general election was not tainted by fraud or mistake."